'Big Ted' our motorhome

 Wheelclamp: we went for a Milenco M16.
 Here's a link to it: Milenco M16 wheelclamp

 Update after our first long European trip in 2018-19: This was less useful than we thought.
 We did use it, but only on a couple of occasions.
 It is one of those things that probably should be used more than we do, but comes down to getting round to using it.
-On balance it's probably worth having, but we should get into the habit of using it more.
+On balance it's probably worth having.

 Steering wheel lock: the StoplockPro came out as one of the best and most difficult to remove by thieves.
 Here's a link to it: StoplockPro review

 Update after our first long European trip in 2018-19: We used this all the time and it came in very useful when our door mirror met with the door mirror of a motorhome travelling in the opposite direction.
 We submitted the footage to the insurance company to prove the other vehicle was too far over.
-The videos are also nice to look back on when travelling in scenic areas.
+The videos were also nice to look back on when travelling in scenic areas.
 We think this is a must.

 Communications: